 House Bill No. 5524 proposes the establishment of the Palangana Energy District in Texas, which will be governed by a board of directors consisting of at least seven members.
 The bill outlines the district's powers, including the ability to exercise eminent domain, issue bonds, and impose assessments, fees, and taxes to fund its operations.
-The district is specifically designed to enhance energy security and promote economic development in a county with a population between 8,000 and 12,000 that is located within 50 miles of the Texas-Mexico border.
+The district is specifically designed to enhance energy security and promote economic development in a county with a population between 8,000 and 12,000 that is located near the Texas-Mexico border.

 Statutes affected: Introduced: ()